eXTReMe Tracker

 It matches crystal color oppositions.

-Cyan is from the copper element and makes Thalo blue,
+Cyan is from the copper element and makes Thalo blue.

-the copper crystal has cyan's opposite red color.
+The copper crystal has cyan's opposite red color.

 Lead makes a blue crystal and a yellow oxide.

-Quartz makes a long magenta and green crystal.
+Quartz makes a magenta to green crystal.

-Original Real Color Wheel
+Real Color Wheel

 This transparent 3 primary color-crystal color wheel joins together